The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Main Result

-It is worth noting that minimal spanning acycles are unique when the $d-$faces in $\cK$ have unique weights; this follows, e.g., via Kruskal's algorithm \cite{skraba2017randomly}.
+We remark that an MSA is unique when the $d$-faces in $\cK$ have unique weights, e.g., see \cite{skraba2017randomly}.

 Next, we discuss the concept of a shadow.
-Introduced in \cite{linial2014extremal}, a shadow generalizes the notion of the complement of graph components to higher dimensions.
+Introduced in \cite{linial2014extremal}, the shadow of a graph is the set of all those missing edges which when added will create a cycle.
+A simplicial complex's shadow is the topological generalization of this concept.
+To state the formal definition, we need the notion of the dimension of a simplicial complex.
+This is the largest $k$ for which $\cF^k \neq \emptyset.$

-\begin{definition}[Shadow] For a $d-$dimensional simplicial complex $\cK$ with vertex set $V$ and having the complete $(d - 1)-$skeleton, its $d-$shadow is given by
+\begin{definition}[Shadow] For a $d$-dimensional simplicial complex $\cK$ with vertex set $V$ and having the complete $(d - 1)$-skeleton, its $d$-shadow is given by

-where $\tbinom{V}{d + 1}$ denotes the set of all $(d + 1)-$sized subsets of $V.$ \end{definition}
+where $\tbinom{V}{d + 1}$ denotes the set of all $(d + 1)$-sized subsets of $V.$ \end{definition}

-In analogy with the terms for the spectrum of random matrices, we next define the following measures.
-With a slight abuse of notation, let $\Mp$ denote the $d-$MSA in $\cLp$ as well.
-Also, let $\Dp$ denote the set of death times in the $(d - 1)-$th persistence diagram of $\{\cLp|_s : s \in [0, 1]\}.$ Separately, let $\delta$ be the Dirac measure.
+In analogy with the terms for the spectrum of random matrices, we next define the empirical measures that we study in this work.
+Let $\Dn$ be the set of death times in the $(d - 1)$-th persistence diagram of $\left(\cLn(s)\right)_{s \in [0, 1]},$ the evolving simplicial complex associated with $(\cKn, \wu).$ Also, let $\delta$ be the Dirac measure.